-Grayling and cutthroat trout were captured by mobile anode electrofishing (May and June) and a stationary weir (April-June) (see Paterson 2013 for further description).
-Grayling were uniquely marked with a visual implant (VI) tag, sexed, and length ($\pm 1 \text{ mm}$) and weight ($\pm 1 \text{ g}$) recorded.
-Cutthroat trout captured at the weir were sexed, length ($\pm 1 \text{ mm}$) and weight ($\pm 1 \text{ g}$) recorded, and then euthanized.
-A subset of male cutthroat trout (100-200) were uniquely marked with a floy tag and released upstream of the trap annually.
-Cutthroat trout subsequently captured by electrofishing were enumerated, floy-tags recorded, and released.

-We used capture-mark-recapture (CMR) models implemented in program MARK (White and Burnham 1999) using the RMark package (Laake 2013) in R version 3.2.2 (R Development Core Team 2016) to estimate abundance with closed population models and apparent survival (φ) with open population models.
+Grayling and cutthroat trout were captured by mobile anode electrofishing (May and June) and a stationary weir (April-June) from 2013 to 2017 (see Paterson 2013 for further description).
+Beginning in 2018 only electrofishing surveys occurred.
+Grayling were uniquely marked with a visual implant (VI) tag, sexed, and length (± 1 mm) and weight (± 1 g) recorded.
+We used capture-mark-recapture (CMR) models implemented in program MARK (White and Burnham 1999) using the RMark package (Laake 2013) in R version 3.5.2 (R Development Core Team 2018) to estimate grayling abundance with closed population models and apparent survival (φ) with open population models.
 Apparent survival confounds permanent emigration and mortality; therefore survival will be biased low if adult grayling fidelity to spawning streams is < 1.